jamesmccloud/flynns/README.md

 * [Bourbon](http://bourbon.io)
 * [Neat](http://neat.bourbon.io)

-You only need Harp if you are going to run flynns locally.
+You only need Harp if you are going to run Flynns locally.
 Bourbon and Neat will install with bower for this project, but if using in your own project, you need to make sure they're there first.

 #### Steps